 That means my dreams are brutally vivid, and more than a little bizarre.
 Every short story that I’ve EVER written (including the ones on this site) was born from a dream.
 I wake up in a cold sweat, grab my bedside notebook, and begin feverishly scribbling down an outline before the memory of my latest dream fades away.

 What’s great about being me is that my personality is rare dichotomy: I’m a 50/50 split between Melancholy and Phlegmatic.
 That means that I am moody and artistic, and yet I am also capable of sorting out my maudlin visions in an orderly, logical fashion.
 I’m a strange cross between a hippie and a lawyer.

 But ya know what?
 That works for me!

 Writers are a strange breed, and every writer has a different system within which he/she works.
-Mine is ‘have a weird dream, jot down the outline at dawn, let the idea fester for a week, and finally write the story at three a.m. after a few beers’.
+Mine is ‘have a weird dream, jot down the outline at dawn, let the idea fester for a week, and finally write the story at three a.m. after a glass of wine’.
 Other writers have different methods, but that’s the beauty of writing: Authors are like flowers.
 No two are alike.

 So yeah, I’ve shared MY method…

 Now go find yours!